 Brette's Answer: I hope you have a good attorney - if not you might want to consider finding someone else.
 You're certainly entitled to a portion of the proceeds of the home and the fact that you paid the mortgage for a year should impact your award.
 Ask about seeking for him to pay your legal fees.
 Unfortunately, the courts move slowly, so your case will get through the system eventually.

 Pat's Question: My divorced was finalized June 17th.
 I was awarded the equity from the home in the final judgment.
 He has until Sept 17th to give me the money.
 If he doesn't pay me the equity, what procedures do I take to get my money?

 Brette's Answer: Check with your court clerk.
 You will need to file a violation or enforcement action.

 Donna's Question: I signed the quitclaim deed transferring ownership and the divorce decree states this he is to pay my share of the equity which accrued in the home.
 I have a check for the amount of the equity he owes.
 Am I liable for taxes on this?

 Brette's Answer: Property distributions in a divorce judgment are not taxable income.
-You should consult with your attorney though to be certain it is characterized as property settlement and not as a lump sum alimony payment.
-That would be taxable income.
+You should consult with your attorney though to be certain it is characterized as property settlement.

 Sharon's Question: I understand that equity in the home taken as cash in a property settlement is not taxable income, but how do I get it classified this way?